grapestone5321/Kaggle-Reading-Group/README.md

 The paper is "Deep Learning for Symbolic Mathematics", (anonymous, submitted to ICLR 2020).

-Link to the paper: https://openreview.net/pdf?id=S1eZYeHFDS
+Link to the paper 3.: https://openreview.net/pdf?id=S1eZYeHFDS

 ### 5. Deep Learning for Symbolic Mathematics (Part 1) | Kaggle